What is neurodiversity? Explaining how some people’s brains work differently

 People who are neurodiverse and neurodivergent are a huge asset to society

+People who are neurodiverse and neurodivergent are a tremendous asset to society.
 Each person has a brain that is unique to them; no two brains are quite alike.
-For over a million people in the UK, these differences mean they are diagnosed with autism, ADHD, dyslexia, dyspraxia or other neurological condition.
+For over a million people in the UK, these differences mean they are diagnosed with autism, ADHD, dyslexia, dyspraxia or another neurological condition.

 Misconceptions were common